MatthieuAlessi/matthieualessi.github.io/_posts/2020-02-1-much-more-than-a-desert-trip-to-sahara.md

 ---
 layout: post
-title:  "Much more than a desert: A trip into the Sahara"
+title:  "Much more than a desert"
-author: john
+subtitle: "The Sahara is a desert located on the African continent."

 categories: [ Travel, Lifestyle ]
 tags: [ France, test ]
 carousel: true